topStrip1

 Has an unexpected or unpleasant occurrence caused you to feel more stress than usual, to the point that it's negatively impacting your life?

-Problems at work, leaving for college, becoming sick, losing a loved one, or any other major life transition can add to a stressful situation.
+If yes, you may be experiencing the beginnings of an adjustment disorder.
+Problems at work, leaving for college, becoming sick, losing a loved one, or any other major life transition can ramp up stress, making it difficult to cope with everyday tasks and challenges.

 The average person can adjust to a new situation in a few months.
 However, if you suffer from an adjustment disorder, you may experience persistent emotional or behavioral reactions that add to your feelings of anxiety and depression.